tommasosansone91/waterwatch/dev_utils/install_on_raspberrypi.md

 you should see the symbolic link and check that it is not colored in red

-    lrwxrwxrwx 1 root root   86 May  5 13:34 basic-social-network_nginx.conf -> /var/www/basic-social-network/infrastructure/nginx/basic-social-network_nginx.conf
+    lrwxrwxrwx 1 root root   86 May  5 13:34 waterwatch_nginx.conf -> /var/www/waterwatch/infrastructure/nginx/waterwatch_nginx.conf

-This allows Nginx to find the app-specific configuration file `infrastructure/nginx/basic-social-network_nginx.conf` in the app directory when it searches for configuration files.
+This allows Nginx to find the app-specific configuration file `infrastructure/nginx/waterwatch_nginx.conf` in the app directory when it searches for configuration files.

 ### Check that Nginx is working